-Credit Ratings: Evaluations of the credit quality of bonds made by independent ratings services such as Moody's Investors Service, S&P Global Ratings, Fitch and Kroll.
+Credit Ratings: Evaluations of the credit quality of bonds made by independent ratings services such as Moody's Investors Service, Standard & Poor's Ratings Group, Fitch and Kroll.
 Credit ratings are intended to measure the probability of timely repayment of principal and interest on municipal securities.
 Credit ratings are assigned before issuance of the bonds and are periodically reviewed or may be amended to reflect changes in the issuer's credit position.
 Bonds with investment grade ratings are assigned credit ratings between Baa3/BBB- and Aaa/AAA.